jnsp/nvim-config/README.md

 # My Neovim Config

-This is my [Neovim](https://neovim.io/) setting for Python development on MacOS.
+This is my [Neovim](https://neovim.io/) setting for Python development on macOS.

 ## Install

 ### Neovim

-The easiet way to install neovim is [Homebrew](https://brew.sh/).
+The easiest way to install Neovim is [Homebrew](https://brew.sh/).
 Other options are [here](https://github.com/neovim/neovim/wiki/Installing-Neovim).

 ```bash
 brew install neovim